 Class action litigation based on consumer or business products and services often involve a complex mixture of transactional contracts, limited express warranties, state and federal consumer protection statutes and regulations, field performance and warranty histories, state of the art technology, complex questions of science, engineering, and medicine, and economic analyses.
 Technical disciplines span product reliability, mechanical engineering, metallurgy, physics, hydraulics, electronics and electrical engineering, toxicology, pharmacology, epidemiology, injury mechanisms, and more.
 Legal issues involve federal statutory and decisional law on preemption, the Class Action Fairness Act, the Magnusson-Moss Warranty Act, and numerous state common and statutory laws applicable to strict liability, warranty, unfair and deceptive practices, and fraud.

-Campbell Trial Lawyers currently represents FNH USA, a subsidiary of Belgium based arms manufacturer FN Herstal S.A., in Campbell v.
+Campbell Campbell Edwards & Conroy currently represents FNH USA, a subsidiary of Belgium based arms manufacturer FN Herstal S.A., in Campbell v.
 Worcester County House of Correction, et al., a class action pending in the Superior Court of Massachusetts.
 The named plaintiffs are current and former inmates of the Worcester County House of Correction who claim that corrections officers employed by the Worcester County Sherriff’s Office used excessive force in extracting them from prison cells against their will in violation of fundamental constitutional rights and privileges.
 Among other tools, the corrections officers used FNH manufactured model 303 less lethal launchers to effectuate cell extractions.
 Using compressed air, the FN 303’s propel frangible projectiles at targets selected by the corrections officers.
 The class representatives allege that the FN 303’s are unreasonably dangerous and defective.
-The Court is likely to assign the case to trial in 2012.
+After almost four years of litigation, the Court decertified the class leaving only individual claims for money damages by five former inmates.